 For any Windows Update-related problems, you can use Microsoft’s very own Windows Update Troubleshooter.
 You can get it for free from the official website of Microsoft.
 Download and install it on your computer.

 Once you have the troubleshooter installed on your computer, initiate a scan to look for system errors that are interfering with the entire update operation.
 Follow the on-screen prompts to fix the issues.
 After that, restart your computer and initiate the update process again.

 Aside from running the Windows Update Troubleshooter, you should run another quick general scan.
 This scan should be focused on fixing corrupted system files, tackling system bugs and errors, and removing junk files that may block the Windows update.

-You have two ways to run a system scan: use the System File Checker, or download and install a third-party PC repair tool.
+You have two ways to run a system scan: use the System File Checker, or download and install a reliable PC Repair tool.

 How to Use the System File Checker: